 Sourdough Banana Muffins are easy to make, using sourdough discard from your Sourdough Bread Starter!
-Whip these lofty sourdough discard banana muffins up in no time, using all purpose or whole wheat white flour, brown sugar, walnuts and a hint of vanilla.
+Whip these lofty sourdough discard banana muffins up in one bowl; they feature all purpose or whole wheat white flour, brown sugar, walnuts and a hint of vanilla.
 Like in my Easy Sourdough Biscuits, sourdough discard creates the most flavorful, and tender baked recipes!
 This recipe is vegetarian and dairy free.

 Highlights of Sourdough Discard Muffins